 Spend those long summer weeks with the kids doing enriching crafts, educational science experiments and fun baking projects.
-We’ve got plenty of inspiration for keeping the little ones buys and entertained while learning new things.
+We've got plenty of inspiration for keeping the little ones busy and entertained while learning new things.

 Get the little ones in the kitchen with our kids' cooking recipes for wraps, pizzas and pasta.
 Or feed the whole house with our summer family recipes including simple traybakes, epic salads and hearty burgers.

-1) Plant fruit and vegetables
+1) Plant fruits and vegetables

 2) Bake a sweet treat

 Keep the kids occupied over the holidays with an easy baking project.
-Our top 10 kids’ summer baking projects is loaded with great kid-friendly recipes from blondies and blueberry muffins, to scones and more.
+Our top 10 kids' summer baking projects is loaded with great kid-friendly recipes, from blondies and blueberry muffins to scones and more.

 4) Make slime

 Slime is always a fun activity that will keep kids entertained for hours.
-Our homemade edible slime recipe is easily made from everyday kitchen ingredients, including cornflour and coconut milk and doesn’t require borax.
+Our homemade edible slime recipe is easily made from everyday kitchen ingredients, including cornflour and coconut milk, and doesn't require borax.

 5) Make a mud kitchen

 Mud kitchens are the perfect way for kids to engage in make-believe play in the garden.
-It’s a great activity to set up that kids will return to day after day.
-Read our mud kitchen ideas guide for the basics including craft ideas and which kitchens and accessories to buy.
+It's a great activity to set up that kids will return to day after day.
+Read our mud kitchen ideas guide for the basics including craft ideas and which toy kitchens and accessories to buy.

 6) Make a fairy door